Europe has liters for volume, grams for weight, meters for length, and centigrade for temperature.

 In recent years the metric advocates have succeeded in getting Congress to require metric units on many products.
 For the past 10 years or so all product labels now have the metric equivalent of the weight, length, or volume in parenthesis next to the good old American way of measuring things.
 For example, here I have a 20 ounce (567 gram) can of sugar and a box of hand wipes 8 inches x 12.5 inches (203.2 millimeters x 317.5 millimeters).
 Having those metric units on the labels is just so darn practical — not.

-On a more personal note I was the only person on my block with a set of metric wrenches.
-When I was young I liked to do my own auto engine work, the minor stuff.
-My first three cars were a Volkswagen Beetle (the "V-Dub"), a Karmann Ghia convertible, and a Porsche 911S.
-They were all made in Deutschland and were 100% metric.
+On a more personal note, for many years I was the only person on my block who owned metric wrenches, feeler gauges, and such.
+When I was young guy I liked to do some of my own auto engine work.
+My first three cars were a beige Volkswagen Beetle (affectionately known as the "Bug" or the "V-Dub"), a red Karmann Ghia convertible, and a beautiful white Porsche 911S.
+Vrooom!
+All of these cars were made in Deutschland (Germany) and all were 101% metric.
+I still have an open end wrench from the tool set, 8 mm on one end and 13 mm on the other.
+Actualy I have two of these but I cut one in half so I could get into tighter spots in those nifty little air cooled engines.

 What Is the Metric System?